Evan-ZH/Python-for-mathematical-finance/README.md

 # Python-for-mathematical-finance
-Modelling and visualisation on some of the financial engineering theorems using Jupyter Notebook
+Modelling and visualisation on some of the financial engineering theorems using Jupyter Notebook. **Stay tuned for more to come**.

 ***Google Colab***